ericzyl/cse15l-lab-reports/lab-report-2-week-4.md

 # Lab 2: Incremental Programming and Debugging
 In this lab, I create several test-files to test if ```MarkdownParse.java``` functions properly or not.
-I try to write edge cases to see if the program throw any errors or not.
+I try to write edge cases to see if the program throw any errors.
 And I fix it incrementally in aid of GitHub.
 <br/><br/>

 ## Code Change 1: